The Lincoln Lawyer

 The Lincoln Lawyer is a 2005 novel, the 16th by American crime writer Michael Connelly.
 It introduces Los Angeles attorney Mickey Haller, half-brother of Connelly's mainstay character Detective Hieronymus "Harry" Bosch.

 It was adapted as a 2011 film of the same name, starring Matthew McConaughey.
+It has also been adapted into a television series starring Manuel Garcia-Rulfo, which premiered in 2022 on Netflix.